 “It’s criminal,” seconded McGuire.
 “As retailers, we are supposed to help our customers and this format war puts us in the position of not being able to fulfill our mission.
 When customers come in and ask, ‘What format should I buy?’ we have to honestly answer, ‘I don’t know.’”

 Despite the lamentations, dealers acknowledged they would likely carry both products and let the market sort it out.
 But John Flanner, president of Flanner Audio & Video and PARA president, cautioned that video-on-demand and downloadable content could make the format war irrelevant.
 “You don’t need [high-definition content] on disc.
 We could just jump to the next delivery system.”

-NPD Techworld's industry analysis director Ross Rubin agreed, warning that “Consumers could just sit out the format wars because they're satisfied with DVD.”
+Ross Rubin, NPD Techworld industry analysis director, agreed, warning that “consumers could just sit out the format wars because they’re satisfied with DVD.”

 If the format wars aren’t headache enough, Vitelli predicted the next “layer of digital confusion” will be added by the digital transition, when retailers are forced to fully explain the many “flavors” of HD television.